Heledd Fychan

-Heledd Fychan (born 20 September 1980) is a Welsh politician and is the current director of policy and political education for Plaid Cymru.
+Heledd Fychan (born 20 September 1980) is a Welsh politician and a former director of policy and political education for Plaid Cymru.
 She was elected to the Senedd for the South Wales Central region in May 2021.

-Early life
+Early life and education

-Fychan is originally from Anglesey, and attended Ysgol Gynradd Talwrn and Ysgol Gyfun David Hughes.
-She studied History and Political Science at Trinity College Dublin, becoming Education Office for Trinity College Dublin's Student Union in 2003-2004, and Education Officer for the Union of Students in Ireland in 2004-2005.
+Fychan is originally from Anglesey, and is the daughter of the late Vaughan Hughes, a broadcaster, journalist and local councillor — and Angharad Anwyl.
+Heledd attended Ysgol Gynradd y Talwrn and Ysgol David Hughes and then studied History and Politics at Trinity College Dublin where she served as Education Sabbatical Officer at the Trinity College Students' Union, and later as Education Sabbatical Officer for the Union of Students in Ireland.

-After completing a Masters in Medieval History at Bangor University, Fychan worked for the Plaid Cymru group in London.
-From 2009 to 2021, she worked for National Museum Wales.
-In 2016, she was elected to the Board of the Museums Association, becoming Chair of their Nations and Ethics Committees.
+After completing a master's degree in Medieval History at Bangor University, Fychan worked for the Plaid Cymru group in London.

+Career

+Fychan worked for 12 years at the National Museum Wales, serving as Head of Policy and Public Affairs, and was also a lead for governance, strategy, internal communications, international relations and stakeholder engagement.

+In 2009, Fychan was elected to the board of the Museums Association.
+She chaired the Ethics Committee and the Nations Committee, attending multiple international conferences.

 Political career

+Fychan contested Montgomeryshire in the 2010 general election and North Wales in the 2011 National Assembly for Wales election.
+She later unsuccessfully sought the Plaid Cymru nomination ahead of the 2013 Ynys Môn by-election.

 In May 2017, Fychan was elected for Pontypridd Town ward on Rhondda Cynon Taf County Borough Council and also Pontypridd Town Council.
-She was the second candidate for the party's North Wales Regional Constituency at the 2011 National Assembly for Wales election.
-She also stood as a candidate for Montgomeryshire in the 2010 United Kingdom general election.

-As a local councillor, Fychan has been a vocal community activist.
+As a local councillor, Fychan was a vocal community activist.
 In 2017 she successfully campaigned to reopen Mill Street Post Office and in 2018 she campaigned to save the Muni Arts Centre in Pontypridd, of which she was a volunteer trustee.
 In 2020 she dealt with severe flooding in Pontypridd and led calls for an independent inquiry.